Overview of ISHN Activities

 The Alphabetical List of almost 400 topics provides a glimpse of the eventual coverage of this program that we hope to achieve over the course of several years.
 We have developed outlines for the contents for each type of summary in the program that can be used as guidelines by writers and contributors.
 A similar set of outlines will guide the development of bibliographies and toolboxes.
 A protocol for controlling and sharing the right to publish in other venues is being developed.
 ISHN will review all content to ensure that we comply with copyright laws and have permission from other sources if we use or adapt their content.
 Our technology tools enable us to host and record webinars, use the wiki-based tools to edit and store drafts of the summaries, to encourage participants to post comments and attach their own papers, documents and reports as case studies.
 These new technologies permit us to loosen the grip of geography, telephone charges and time zones.
 However, the real value of this enterprise is the content and the people who benefit from their participation.

-- ISHN Membership Access to our Global Information Service:
+- ISHN Subscription/Membership Provides Access to our Global Information Service:

-As of December 2011, a membership in the International School Health Network or one of its partner organizations was required to access our daily, weekly and monthly monitoring/reporting from over 250 journals, over 150 media outlets and over 100 social media sources.
-Membership is available on an individual, organizational, state/provincial and national basis through the purchase of annual memberships or license agreements.
-Partnerships to share revenues and responsibilities with national and international associations will be developed.
-An ISHN membership enables access the vast amount of information which includes identifying and posting the titles of related titles and links to journal articles, news stories, reports, research reviews and a variety of educational and planning resources from over the journals, news media and blogs published by education, health, welfare, development and other organizations.
+The International School Health Network offers a subscription-based service to access our daily, weekly and monthly monitoring/reporting from over 400 journals, over 150 media outlets and over 100 social media sources.
+This service is provided by Shannon & McCall Consulting Ltd, a world leader in school health and development and the practical use of web-based tools to support knowledge exchange.
+Subscriptions are available on an individual, organizational, state/provincial and national basis through the purchase of annual memberships or license agreements.
+Partnerships to share revenues and responsibilities with national and international associations are also possible.
+A subscription to the ISHN membership service provides access to a vast amount of information which includes identifying and posting the titles of related titles and links to journal articles, news stories, reports, research reviews and a variety of educational and planning resources from over the journals, news media and blogs published by education, health, welfare, development and other organizations.
 We also monitor key web sites from all 200 countries and their respective provinces/states, collecting and archiving links to recorded webinars, document collections, presentations and bookmarks from other organizations.
 This vast amount of information is collected and analyzed in different ways and published in daily, weekly and monthly formats that members can choose to receive at their convenience.
-As well, ISHN has transfered a large collection of links to lesson plans that has been developed over several years as well. these will also be accessible to ISHN members.
+Updates and excerpts of this daily, weekly and monthly information is also available through a private Twitter account and a School Health and Development Blog.
 For more information, go to the ISHN Membership section of this web site or contact firstname.lastname@example.org

 - Contacts in all countries. states and international organizations, networks and agencies: